Ashburton, New Zealand: Ashburton Hospital

+Transport

 Rail

 The Main South Line railway line runs through the centre of town.
-The station opened on 24 August 1874 and the refreshment room was converted from table- to counter-service to save staff and speed service in 1944.
-The rooms closed in 1970, when the Southerner train started.
-That train ceased on 10 February 2002, but some barley continues to be sent by train to maltings at Marton.
-A container terminal is open on weekdays.
-The station was demolished in 2013 after several resource consent hearings.
+The station opened on 24 August 1874 and the refreshment room was converted from table- to counter-service to save staff and increase the speed of service in 1944.
+The rooms closed in 1970, when the Southerner service was established.
+The service ceased on 10 February 2002, but the station is still used for freight, as some barley continues to be sent by train to maltings at Marton.
+The station's container terminal is in use on weekdays.
+The station building was demolished in 2013 after several resource consent hearings.

+The stations footbridge still remains, and is used for crossing the rail corridor.

 Tinwald was the junction for the now-closed Mount Somers Branch railway line.
-Tinwald opened as Ashburton South on 31 May 1875.
-It was renamed from 18 March 1878 and closed before 1993 to passengers and on 11 October 1981 to all but private siding traffic.
+The station opened as Ashburton South on 31 May 1875.
+It was renamed Tinwald from 18 March 1878, and closed on 11 October 1981 to all but private siding traffic.
 Part of the branch still operates as the Plains Vintage Railway.

 Funding from the New Zealand government and the Ashburton District Council for a new rail freight hub was provided in October 2021.
 The project will move the rail container terminal from the centre of Ashburton to Fairton.
-The project is expected to be complete by the end of 2022, and has an estimated cost of $14m.
+The project is expected to be complete by the end of 2022, and has an estimated cost of $14M.
 It should help ease congestion on the roads in the centre of Ashburton.